vittz1/vittz1/README.md

 So you found me.

-- My name is Joao Vitor.
+- My name is Joao Vithor Reis.
 I currently live in Volta Redonda(interior of RJ), Brazil.
-In my free time, I like programming, studying about cyber security and playing CTFs.
+I like to program and studying about cyber security.

 ## Things I love